mattbradley/warpjs/README.md

 =======

-Warp.js improves your JavaScript `Date` object allowing you to change the current time and date and control the tick speed.
+Warp.js improves your JavaScript `Date` object allowing you to change the current datetime and control the tick speed.
 Instead of `new Date()` giving you the current, lowsy, depressing date and time, you can set the JavaScript clock to whatever date and time you wish!
 You can also specify how fast the clock ticks, making time on your website go by super-fast or extra-slow.
 You can even make time go backwards!
 Warp.js is great for testing front-end timestamps, confusing your visitors, or reliving your website's heyday in the late 1990s.

 Usage
 -----